WeR-stats/workshop-setup_cloud_machine_data_science/README.md

 There are a few different solutions, each with its own ups and downs.
 The solution proposed here will become more practical when using docker containers to deploy shiny applications.
 We simply define a public group, containing the *shiny* user plus each user interested in the development of shiny applications, and a subfolder somewhere in the filesystem to use as a public repository for the group itself.
 This repository will also contain a subfolder dedicated to to the *R* packages.

-Let's start creating the *public* group, and adding to it the user *usrname* we've just created (any other user user can be added in the same way):
+Let's start creating the *public* group, and adding to it the user *usrname* we've just created (any other user user can be added afterwards in the same way):
 ~~~
 sudo groupadd public
 sudo usermod -aG public usrname